mrudigier/FATIMA_152Eu_autocal/README.md

 ### Output:
 The output is a textfile containing the input file name (or detector number if given) and the calibration parameters which were determined in the fit.
+Additionally a window will open with a plot of the fitted peaks and them residual of the final calibration.
+This plot will also be saved as a .png file for reference.

 ## Working principle:
 The code works in several stages.
+A brief description (omitting many subtleties) is given below:

 #### Preparation:
 First the input histogram is prepared for analysis.
 It is checked if